-Among the factors mapped under capability, opportunity, and motivation components of the COM-B model, social influences and the perceived utility of an app appear to be the core factors influencing uptake in general and on curated health app portals.
-Curated app portals are considered trustworthy and serve as a credible source for apps; however, there is disappointment with their current implementation of these portals.
-Uptake of health and well-being apps on health app portals, as opposed to uptake in general, appears to help address people's concerns regarding data protection and the accuracy of apps.
-Health organizations that develop app portals may consider targeting the factors identified across the COM-B and TDF as part of additional experimental work, as this could help to increase impact through better selection of appropriate health apps.
+Among factors mapped under capability, opportunity and motivation components of the COM-B model, social influences and the perceived utility of an app appear to be the core factors influencing uptake in general and on curated health app portals.
+Curated app portals are considered trustworthy and serve as a credible source for apps, however there is disappointment with their current implementation.
+Uptake on health app portals, as opposed to uptake in general, appears to help address people's concerns regarding data protection and accuracy of apps.
+Health organisations that develop app portals may consider targeting the factors identified across the COM-B and the TDF as part of additional experimental work as this could help to increase impact through better selection of appropriate health apps.